-Unevaluated information that NCTC "collects or obtains solely for the purpose of identifying domestic counterterrorism intelligence in support of an agency with an authorized domestic counterterrorism mission is subject to exceptional handling requirements and any additional protections [the NCTC Director] may find appropriate pursuant to Subsection 5.2.1 of the ODNI [AG Guidelines] (emphasis in original)."94 Further restrictions attach when NCTC analysts query unevaluated information for the purpose of retrieving domestic counterterrorism intelligence.
+Unevaluated information that NCTC "collects or obtains solely for the purpose of identifying domestic counterterrorism intelligence in support of an agency with an authorized domestic counterterrorism mission is subject to exceptional handling requirements and any additional protections [the NCTC Director] may find appropriate pursuant to Subsection 5.2.1 of the ODNI [AG Guidelines] (emphasis in original)."
+Further restrictions attach when NCTC analysts query unevaluated information for the purpose of retrieving domestic counterterrorism intelligence.
 Before conducting such queries, analysts must complete domestic counterterrorism training and be designated by a supervisor to perform authorized domestic counterterrorism activities.
-95 When an authorized analyst searches any data by conducting a query for the purpose of retrieving domestic counterterrorism intelligence (a "domestic counterterrorism query"), the analyst must satisfy both the requirements in place for queries subject to exceptional handling and those for domestic counterterrorism queries.
-96 Under the exceptional handling query requirements, to the extent practicable, analysts must provide a written justification explaining why they believe the query is reasonably likely to retrieve information relevant to the authorized NCTC activity.
-97 Under the domestic counterterrorism query requirements, analysts must provide an additional
+When an authorized analyst searches any data by conducting a query for the purpose of retrieving domestic counterterrorism intelligence (a "domestic counterterrorism query"), the analyst must satisfy both the requirements in place for queries subject to exceptional handling query requirements, to the extent practicable, analysts must provide a written justification explaining why they believe the query is reasonably likely to retrieve information relevant to the authorized NCTC activity.

-89 Id. § 5.C; ODNI AG Guidelines § 5.2.3.
+&lt;sup>89 Id. § 5.C; ODNI AG Guidelines § 5.2.3.
 The ODNI AG Guidelines and NCTC Implementation Procedures do not define "practicable" as used here, nor do they explain how it may be impossible to include query source information in a query justification.

-91 NCTC written responses (May 12, 2023).
+&lt;sup>91 NCTC written responses (May 12, 2023).
 See ODNI AG Guidelines § 6.

-92 NCTC written responses (May 12, 2023).
+&lt;sup>92 NCTC written responses (May 12, 2023).

-95 NCTC written responses (Nov.
+&lt;sup>95 NCTC written responses (Nov.
 10, 2021); NCTC Implementation Procedures § 5.C.III.

-96 NCTC written responses (Nov.
+&lt;sup>96 NCTC written responses (Nov.
 10, 2021); NCTC Implementation Procedures § 5.C.II.

-97 NCTC written responses (Nov.
+&lt;sup>97 NCTC written responses (Nov.
 10, 2021); NCTC Implementation Procedures § 5.C.III.

-statement explaining how the query satisfies an authorized purpose distinct from one solely designed to monitor constitutionally protected activity and how it supports a lead domestic counterterrorism agency, such as FBI or DHS.98 These query requirements for domestic counterterrorism intelligence queries apply based on the purpose of the query, irrespective of whether the data is generally subject to routine or exceptional handling.99
+statement explaining how the query satisfies an authorized purpose distinct from one solely designed to monitor constitutionally protected activity and how it supports a lead domestic counterterrorism agency, such as FBI or DHS.
+These query requirements for domestic counterterrorism intelligence queries apply based on the purpose of the query, irrespective of whether the data is generally subject to routine or exceptional handling.